Phenanth/VueSite/README.md

 Today worked on the login and the register SQL query, may need to optimize the way accounts were stored in the database, and the validating of an e-mail adress during the register period.

 Afterwards I will try to design the loged-in UI and the Login & Register page UI, maybe even the page to show user's information.

+Re-install the vue-cli, and the hot overload effect was working again.